b13/picture/README.md

 ## TypoScript Settings

 ### In general
 The following attributes can also be set in TypoScript as defaults for your whole site: `addWebp`, `useRetina`.
-If the given key is specified with any value, the corresponding attributes will be set by the setting.
-Basically a global definition is possible by TypoScript.
-Those can be overridden for each usage of the view helper by setting the c orresponding attribute.
+A default setting can be overridden for each usage of the ViewHelper by setting the corresponding attribute.

 ### retina
 The `retina` option enables an extension of the default behaviour of the `useRetina` attribute.
 If `retina` is set, an array should be specified with the multiplier for the image size as key, and the multiplier value output in the corresponding tag.

 ```